 Once a complete package is received by the lender, they begin their due diligence.
 Some of these tasks include:

-Remember, we are dealing with a person sitting behind a desk in a city far removed from yours who must pass your file along the red tape line to various processors, negotiators, managers, investors and VPs.
-Most of these people have very little empthay for your situation.
+Remember, we are dealing with a person sitting behind a desk in a city far removed from yours who must pass your file along the red tape line to various processors, negotiators, managers, investors, and VPs.
+Most of these people have very little empathy for your situation.